Published onParents PACK

 Throughout the course of the COVID-19 pandemic, a few scientific papers have gained attention because they were considered to be proof of popular points of view.
 Typically, a single paper does not prove anything; instead, it supports a theory or adds evidence to a body of knowledge.
 Indeed, often when a study is enthusiastically supported for a popular social idea, a deeper look finds that the conclusions are not as clear-cut as they are being deemed.
 Often, this is because the findings were “cherry-picked.”
 Unfortunately, cherry-picking, or selectively choosing parts of the data to accept while ignoring other parts, is one of many tactics used by people who want to fit science to their beliefs, but that is not how science works.

-In this series, which will span the next three issues of the Parents PACK newsletter, we will address common misconceptions about the practice of science (and scientists) and use some specific examples of studies to help you sort out the headlines and wade through your social media feeds.
-In part two, we will look at some studies that ultimately did change our understanding of previously accepted science.
-In part three, we will address some studies that were misinterpreted with a look at what aspects were at the heart of the confusion and why.
+In this three-part series, we address common misconceptions about the practice of science (and scientists) and use some specific examples of studies to help you sort out the headlines and wade through your social media feeds.
+Part two looks at some studies that ultimately did change our understanding of previously accepted science, and part three addresses some studies that were misinterpreted with a look at what aspects were at the heart of the confusion and why.

 So, let’s get started.